 - D. Full-time employees who commence working after 12:00 noon for their regularly scheduled shift shall receive a shift differential of twenty cents (\$.20) per hour for all hours worked.
 Part-time employees shall receive this shift differential if the major portion of their regularly scheduled shift is after 5:00 p.m. - E. Employees who drive personal automobiles in the course of their work shall receive a mileage allowance equal to the maximum allowable by the Internal Revenue Service. - F. Any employee who assumes, on a temporary basis, the position of another employee in a different classification or job description for more than one (1) week shall receive the average rate of pay of the absent employee and the replacing employee.
-However, the pay rate shall not be reduced as a result of such assignment.

-- G. A grounds, maintenance or food service employee called in for an emergency shall be paid for a minimum of two (2) hours.
-The Board has the option of assigning such employee two hours of work. - H. A maintenance employee who is requested to make a building check on holidays or weekends shall be paid a minimum of one (1) hour.
+However, the pay rate shall not be reduced as a result of such assignment. - G. A grounds, maintenance or food service employee called in for an emergency shall be paid for a minimum of two (2) hours.
+The Board has the option of assigning such employee two hours of work.
+If requested for emergency work and the employee elects to complete the work from home, the employee shall be paid a minimum of one hour or for the actual amount of time spent, whichever is greater. - H. A maintenance employee who is requested to make a building check on holidays or weekends shall be paid a minimum of one (1) hour.
 A bus driver who is called in shall be paid a minimum of one (1) hour. - I. The Employer shall pay overtime at the rate of one and one-half (1 1⁄2) times the employee's regular rate of pay for all hours worked in excess of forty (40) per week.
 The Employer shall pay overtime at a rate of one and one-half (11⁄2) times the employee's regular rate of pay for all hours worked on Sundays and holidays. - Compensatory time off may be given instead of overtime pay if mutually agreeable to the Employer and the employee.
-Such compensatory time shall be at a rate of one and one-half (1 $\frac{1}{2}$) times the overtime hours worked and shall be taken within two (2) pay periods of accrual of the compensatory time.
-If the employee is unable to take compensatory time within this time period, the employee shall be paid the overtime rate. - J. An employee who is promoted to a position within the bargaining unit shall be paid at the step closest to their current rate of pay but not less than their current rate. - K. The Employer shall pay for a basic physical examination by a Board-designated physician and for the tuberculosis skin tests and other tests required to certify the employee. - L. Employees shall be paid at their regular hourly rate when attending any meetings or training related to their job responsibilities, provided that the Employer has given prior approval. - M. The Employer and the Union have executed the School District of the City of Holland Section 125 Plan (and related forms and documents) which is incorporated herein by reference and made a part hereof. - N. A lead server shall be named in each satellite kitchen.
+Such compensatory time shall be at a rate of one and one-half ($1\frac{1}{2}$) times the overtime hours worked and shall be taken within two (2) pay periods of accrual of the compensatory time.
+If the employee is unable to take compensatory time within this time period, the employee shall be paid the overtime rate. - J. An employee who is promoted to a position within the bargaining unit shall be paid at the step closest to their current rate of pay but not less than their current rate. - K. The Employer shall pay for a basic physical examination by a Board-designated physician and for the tuberculosis skin tests and other tests required to certify the employee.

+- L. Employees shall be paid at their regular hourly rate when attending any meetings or training related to their job responsibilities, provided that the Employer has given prior approval. - M. The Employer and the Union have executed the School District of the City of Holland Section 125 Plan (and related forms and documents) which is incorporated herein by reference and made a part hereof. - N. A lead server shall be named in each satellite kitchen.
 The middle school lead server shall be paid an additional forty cents (\$.40) per hour over the corresponding server's wage rate, and twenty cents (\$.20) per hour for the elementary lead servers.